rafaelcordoba/Carousel/README.md

 ### Via Git URL

+1. This approach is for using the package in a Unity project
-1. Open the Package Manager in Unity (Window > Package Manager)
+2. Open the Package Manager in Unity (Window > Package Manager)
 2. Click the "+" button in the top-left corner
 3. Select "Add package from git URL..."
 4. Enter the following URL: